obscurerichard/vagrant-silkjs/README.md

     cd /vagrant
     ./run.sh

 The system will then serve files from /vagrant/docroot.
+View them from your workstation at [http://localhost:29090/](http://localhost:29090/).

 ### Troubleshooting